 What Can You Do With a Dutch Oven: 7 Rules to Follow

-What can you actually do with a Dutch oven?
 You can fry, simmer, stew, roast, bake, serve, and store.
-Some of the dishes you can prepare inside a Dutch oven are fried bacon and eggs, slow-cook casseroles and stews, roast sides of meat along with vegetables, risottos, ethnic recipes, desserts, and of course bake.
+Some of the dishes you can prepare inside a Dutch oven are fried bacon and eggs, slow-cooking casseroles and stews, roast sides of meat along with vegetables, risotto, ethnic recipes, desserts, and, of course, bake.

-Disclaimer: As an Amazon Associate I earn from qualifying purchases on my website.
-If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.
+Disclaimer: I earn from qualifying purchases on my website as an Amazon Associate.
+If you purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 What Can You Do With A Dutch Oven

-It is probably campers’ and outdoor enthusiasts’ favorite cooking pot to use because you can throw everything in turn on the heat and have a delicious hearty meal every time.
+It is probably campers’ and outdoor enthusiasts’ favorite cooking pot to use because you can throw everything in turn on the heat and have a delicious, hearty meal every time.

-When most of us think of Dutch ovens we automatically think of hearty slow-cooked dishes where the meat falls apart as soon as the fork hits it.
+When most of us think of Dutch ovens we automatically think of hearty, slow-cooked dishes where the meat falls apart as soon as the fork hits it.
 But there are so many other types of recipes you can cook in a Dutch oven.

-Just for fun let’s break it down into mealtimes…
+Just for fun, let’s break it down into mealtimes…

 Breakfast – Oats, yogurt, scrambled eggs, omelet, fried bacon, sausages, hash, breakfast pizza, cinnamon rolls, pancakes, breakfast burritos